skyhoshi/uwp-csharp-connect-sample/README.md

-# Microsoft Graph Connect Sample for UWP
+# Microsoft Graph Connect Sample for UWP (Library)

 **Table of contents**